msolomon93/MiT-XPRO-MERN-Stack/Formik Build Form/README.md

 This weeks assignment was to create a Formik form with seperate validations and error messages that are reactive to the contents of their text box.

+<h1>How to Run</h1>

+Download the files to your computer.

+Navigate to the project's root folder

+If it is not already installed, run the below command to install http-server:

+<h3> npm install http-server </h3>

+Enter the below commands via the terminal from within the project root folder:

+ <h3> http-server -c-1 </h3>

+Follow the prompts to open the project in a browser window.

 ## License
 Copyright 2022 MIT